Greater China: History

 The term has been used for a long time, but with differing scopes and connotations.

-In the 1930s, George Cressey used it to refer to the entire Chinese Empire, as opposed to China proper.
+During the 1930s, George Cressey, an American academic who did work for the US State Department throughout his career, used the term to refer to the entirety of the territory controlled by the Qing dynasty, as opposed to China proper.
 Usage by the United States on government maps in the 1940s as a political term included territories claimed by the Republic of China that were part of the previous Qing Empire, or geographically to refer to topographical features associated with China that may or may not have lain entirely within Chinese political borders.

 The concept began to appear again in Chinese-language sources in the late 1970s, referring to the growing commercial ties between the mainland and Hong Kong, with the possibility of extending these to Taiwan, with perhaps the first such reference being in a Taiwanese journal Changqiao in 1979.

 The English term subsequently re-emerged in the 1980s to refer to the growing economic ties between the regions as well as the possibility of political unification.
 It is not an institutionalized entity such as the EU, ASEAN, or AU.
 The concept is a generalization to group several markets seen to be closely linked economically and does not imply sovereignty.
-The concept does not always include Taiwan, for instance Cisco uses “Greater China and Taiwan” to refer to the market.
+The concept does not always include Taiwan, for instance Cisco uses "Greater China and Taiwan" to refer to the market.